-A planning obligation is being prepared to secure these financial contributions towards the provision or improvement of facilities within the Borough of Watford.
-The agreement will also secure the provision of any necessary fire hydrants to serve the development.
+A planning obligation has already been completed by the applicant to secure these financial contributions towards the provision or improvement of facilities within the Borough of Watford.
+The obligation also secures the provision of any necessary fire hydrants to serve the development.